How much does it cost to move interstate?

-Professional removalists have the right materials to ensure a damage-free move for your valuables, and train their staff for this specialist service.
+Professional removalists have the right materials to ensure a damage-free move for your valuables and train their staff for this specialist service.

-Packing services range from:
+Packing services can include:

-- Packing for your entire house, as well as
+- Packing for your entire house

 - Unpacking some or all of your items on arrival

 The cost of getting your interstate removalist to pack and unpack for you is well worth considering.
 It takes so much of the worry out of the move for you.